-To me, crostini or any of its relatives (garlic bread, focaccia, baguette) is one of the best things invented in the culinary world!
-It can take the place of pasta and rice and tastes great all on its own!
-If you've got five minutes to spare then you can make this oregano crostini.
+Italian crostini or any of its relatives (garlic bread, focaccia, baguette) is one of the best things invented in the culinary world!
+This Italian crostini recipe can take the place of pasta and rice and tastes great all on its own!
+If you've got five minutes to spare then you can make this simple and delicious oregano and garlic crostini.

-This recipe includes oregano on top of the crostini but you can omit that if you do not like it.
+This recipe includes oregano on top of the crostini but you can omit that if you prefer just a garlic crostini.
 This crostini is meant to be served as a side with soups, pasta or anything that needs bread to dip into it.

 - Baguette bread.
 Try to find good quality bread.